trappertwo/rPPG_experiments/README.md

 # Introduction

-This repository contains colab notebooks and documents for experimenting with rPPG-Toolbox.
+This repository contains colab notebooks and documents for experimenting with rPPG-Toolbox (https://github.com/ubicomplab/rPPG-Toolbox)

 <!--
   <<< Author notes: Footer >>>